rideon/rideon-android-sf-app/README.md

-local.properties, ant.properties and build.properties need to be created manually on local system.
+- local.properties, ant.properties and build.properties need to be created manually on local system.
+- The above 3 properties files need to be created in ../properties folder.
+- If you decide to choose another folder, build.xml need to be updated accordingly.

 local.properties
 ```sh